[Editor’s Note: This story was previously published in February 2019. It has since been updated and republished.]

 The former two divisions specialize in medical-grade cannabis, while the latter caters to the green lifestyle.
 Salus is particularly intriguing as it represents a joint venture with Israeli pharmaceutical Panaxia to develop proprietary, smokeless cannabis products.

-That’s not to say you should jump on MPXEF stock without worries.
+That’s not to say you should jump on MPXOF stock without worries.
 The company isn’t what you would consider fundamentally sound.
-Still, with relatively-stable market performance and an impressive growth rate, speculators will want to keep close tabs on MPX.
+Still, with relatively stable market performance and an impressive growth rate, speculators will want to keep close tabs on MPX.

 Supreme Cannabis Company (SPRWF)